NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - when an error is encountered while parsing the CSV file the error is logged, and parsing continues with the next line
 - third-party script files are now included, removing requirement for domain whitelisting
 - added instructions on adding translated content gadgets
+- added "step through" debugging mechanism to process config and language files line by line with delay